JemHadar/REMnux-lite-container/README.md

 #### This will create a read-only filesystem along with:

+* Runs interactively
+* Leaves no container artifacts
-* All Linux capabilities dropped
+* Drops all Linux capabilities
-* No new privileges
-* Explicit resource limits
+* Prevents privilege escalation
+* Limits memory and processes
+* Uses read-only filesystem
+* Mounts host samples read-only
-* Controlled networking
+* Uses safer user-mode networking

-* Read-only sample mounts
+For static analysis, this is a very solid hardened configuration.

 ### 📂 Volume Mapping